terminalobject/CV/CV.md

 I tutored more than 20 high school students and Economics/Engineering freshmen over several years.

 ## Hobbies and interests
-- I've played **tennis** for more than 10 years, competitively for 2.
+- I've played **tennis** for more than 10 years.
+For two of those years I played competitively.
 - Started playing **Texas Hold 'em** ring games when I was 21.
 - I took up the **guitar** when I was 14, after quitting piano.